-You may consider what Americans call a ‘staycation’, or a stay-at-home holiday.
-There are benefits to this – finally getting around to binging Game of Thrones sans Season 8, attending your garden, paying visits to your friends and the like.
+Holidays are a part of the year when we have the time to do whatever we want – read a book, go travelling with friends, or watch our favorite team play and bet online with the betsafe bonus.
+We also may consider what Americans call a ‘staycation’, or a stay-at-home holiday.
+There are benefits to this – finally getting around to binging Game of Thrones sans Season 8, tending to our garden, paying visits to family, and the like.
 However, I am going to discuss the benefits of travelling while on school break.
 Spoiler alert, it’s not just great for students, but the teachers and parents as well.

 Learning a Language

 If you go abroad, you are likely going to come across some people who do not speak English.
 This is a great way to start learning a new language or to polish your existing skills – immersion.
 Being surrounded by people who speak another language is a great way for you to pick up slang words, idioms, basic greetings, and the accent.

 Learning a new language is great because it gives you a bit of insight into another person’s mindset.
 Are they very emotional, or is their language filled with polite expressions that should not be taken literally?
 Do they use a multitude of words when a couple would convey the message?

 If you forego the tourist traps, you are likely going to experience some cultural enrichment.
 What does that mean?
 It means meeting people from a different part of the world who believe in different things, eat different food, have different customs, and different social interactions.

 For example, the Japanese are really similar to British in terms of hospitality in that the hosts are expected to offer refreshments repeatedly, while the initial refusal of the visitor is a mark of good upbringing and modesty, but in other parts of the world you may need to be careful when politely refusing something because they might think you really mean it.